upcmd/updocs-content/logs/c0036_vvvv.md

     groups members:[]
     merged[ dev ] runtime vars:
     {
+      "fieldnames": {
+        "name-with-dash": "this_is_a_field_with_dash: you will have to use index func to access the field\nnote: direct access this field will trigger template rendering error\n"
+      },
+      "ns": "prod",
-      "admins": {
+      "managers": {
         "tom",
         "jason",
         "alice"
       },
+      "ha": true,
+      "old": 54,
-      "managers": {
+      "admins": {
         "tom",
         "jason",
         "alice"
       },
-      "fieldnames": {
-        "name-with-dash": "this_is_a_field_with_dash: you will have to use index func to access the field\nnote: direct access this field will trigger template rendering error\n"
-      },
-      "ns": "prod",
+      "where_is_my_deploy": "pod_name",
       "pod_name": "web_app",
-      "ha": true,
-      "age": 34,
+      "age": 34
-      "old": 54
     }

     dvar> var_with_range: